adavarski/SaaS-ML-k8s/production-k8s/README.md

-KOPS for k8s provisioning on AWS (production: default)
+# KOPS for k8s provisioning on AWS (production: default)

+# Managed k8s

 Different cloud provider's managed Kubernetes offerings as examples, using Terraform to create a cluster: